President Donald Trump pardoned Lil Wayne and dozens of others on his final day in the White House.

 In addition to Lil Wayne, Trump granted pardons to 72 other individuals and commuted the sentences of another 70 people, the White House said.
 In comparison to a full pardon, a commutation is a reduction in sentence for a committed crime.

-Rapper Kodak Black was granted a commutation.
+Rapper Kodak Black was granted a commutation, the White House press release said.

 Ex-Detroit Mayor Kwame Kilpatrick also had his sentence commuted after serving seven years of a 28-year sentence for his role in a corruption scandal.